maxhallinan/kontext/readme.md

 ### baseFunction(...*, ctx)

 The function to lift into the context.
-The higher-order function appends `ctx` to the arguments list of the base function.
+The higher-order function appends `ctx` to the arguments list of `baseFunction`.

 #### ctx